-BAT Referrals - The Behavioral Assessment Team is an internal group that has been trained to respond to issues stemming from student behavioral issues and disputes.
+BAT Referrals-The Behavioral Assessment Team is an internal group that has been trained to respond to issues stemming from student behavioral issues and disputes.
 The focus is on safety and early intervention to help prevent an individual's behavior from escalating and interfering with the well-being of the campus community.
 Anyone can use the BAT Referral system.
 Individuals referred to the BAT team will be contacted as soon as possible by one or more BAT members, who will attempt to help them, either with internal resources, or any external resources or referrals appropriate to the situation.
 The BAT works in a proactive manner to assist students, faculty, and staff, and will:

-- maintain confidentiality and handle all matters discreetly - provide consultation and support to faculty and staff • - ٠ connect students with needed resources - recommend interventions • - monitor and review ongoing behavior of citizens who have displayed disruptive or concerning • behaviors
+- maintain confidentiality and handle all matters discreetly - provide consultation and support to faculty and staff - connect students with needed resources - recommend interventions - monitor and review ongoing behavior of citizens who have displayed disruptive or concerning behaviors

-Some reasons you might refer an individual to BAT include:
+Some reasons an individual might be referred to BAT include:

 - Distressed or disturbed behavior

 - Unusual occurrences

-- Anything that makes you feel uncomfortable; or something doesn't seem right
+- Anything that makes a student, staff, or faculty member feel uncomfortable; or something doesn't seem right